kj-kenan/SWE573-Kenan-s-Repo/docs/SRS.md

 The system shall prevent deletion of posts that have an active handshake.

+The system shall allow offer creators to specify a maximum number of participants when creating or editing an offer.

+The system shall not allow participant limits to be set for requests.

+The system shall display remaining participant slots for offers.

 *Map*

 The system shall display all active offers and needs on an interactive map